-- 1. The Operations and Planning sections are responsible for ascertaining the emergency's effect on the infrastructure and the resultant impact on public services, and ensuring that restoration of services is accomplished without undue delay. - 2.
-There may be established within the Operations section a Public Infrastructure function, assigned appropriately, to perform the tasks associated with (1) above. - 3.
-During response operations relating to debris clearance and disposal, the Town of Marlborough should act in cognizance of and in cooperation with the Ulster County EOC.
+1. The Operations and Planning sections are responsible for ascertaining the emergency's effect on the infrastructure and the resultant impact on public services, and ensuring that restoration of services is accomplished without undue delay.
+2. There may be established within the Operations section a Public Infrastructure function, assigned appropriately, to perform the tasks associated with (1) above.
+3. During response operations relating to debris clearance and disposal, the Town of Marlborough

+Town of Marlborough Comprehensive Emergency Management Plan should act in cognizance of and in cooperation with the Ulster County EOC.